Resilience and NBS

 UKGBC is the Natural Capital lead on the Construction Innovation Hub’s Value Toolkit.
-We have convened an industry steering group to create a suite of tools to support value-based decision making across the investment lifecycle.
+We convened an industry steering group to assist the creation of a suite of tools that can support value-based decision-making across the investment lifecycle.
 Find out more here.

-We are project partners on the Greater Manchester IGNITION project which will establish the financial mechanisms to deliver green infrastructure for the purpose of creating a more climate resilient city region.
+We are one of 12 project partners working on the Greater Manchester IGNITION project.
+IGNITION is working to establish innovative financial models and mechanisms that can enhance the delivery of green infrastructure and NBS to create a more climate resilient city region.

 - Briefing paper: Building a market for Greener cities – In September 2020, the British Conservation Alliance and UKGBC held a webinar with The Rt Hon Lord Zac Goldsmith, Minister of State (Minister for the Pacific and the Environment), Conservative MPs and industry representatives in order to discuss the issue of how we create sustainable mechanisms for greening existing buildings.
 This briefing provides a summary of what was discussed.